venyige/AWS-Lambda-with-S3-full-anatomy/readme.md

 For the cloud implementation I have deliberately chosen S3 and Lambda from the AWS showcase.

 I have prepared a clean implementation of Arab to Roman numeral converter function, that is first developed to a console application with a sole command line parameter of the input file path string, with fallback to local directory search for “ARAB.IN” file.
 This solution can be found in the “console” folder of the repository.
+Nothing fancy, just to show the function in the purest form.
+It accepts a sole file, and the result always “./ROMAI.OUT” regardless of the pre-existence of the file.

 Second part is the development of a lambda function that answers to the AWS S3 bucket event.
 The payload in this case is the S3 event that contains the S3 bucket and file name.
-Streaming the object carried by the S3 event, the converter function’s body almost exactly the same as in the first case.
+Streaming the object the S3 event points to, the converter function’s body almost exactly the same as in the first case.
+The lambda binaries can be deployed via MS VS, AWS website or from command line: “dotnet lambda deploy-function”. *

-Third part is to develop a webapp that is capable of
+The third part is to develop a webapp that is capable of
 - converting the uploaded files,
-- communicating with an AWS S3 bucket (in this case no conversion on the server side).
+- communicating with an AWS S3 bucket (in this case no conversion on the server side).*

 The webapp main page offers two choices
 1. uploading a file – or multiple files at once to the server to get the converted files and the downloadable links to them.
 2. Uploading a file to an AWS S3 bucket that was prior triggered with a Lambda function, which is to convert the files as described above.
 The converted files can be later downloaded from the bucket that stores the resulted files.

-The lambda binaries can be deployed via MS VS, AWS website or from command line: “dotnet lambda deploy-function”.
+Lambda deployment steps:
+dotnet publish -c Release
+dotnet lambda package

+*The current hard-coded settings comply with the localstack docker development, that is the URL of the AWS local S3 service is “http://localhost:4572”.
+In order to test it against a real AWS account, the URL must be re-written in the code accordingly.